ThatsVie/atlas-higher_level_programming/javascript_objects_scopes_closures/README.md

 The script then logs the reversed lists to the console, demonstrating the functionality of the esrever function.
 The output of the script shows the reversed version of each list.

+### 9-logme.js:

+This script define a function named logMe that takes an item argument.
+It initializes a property count on the logMe function to keep track of the number of arguments printed, if it's not already defined.
+It then logs the value of count followed by the current item.
+After printing, it increment the count property to prepare for the next call.

+### 9-main.js:
+This script imports the logMe function from 9-logme.js and calls it three times with different arguments: "Hello", "Best", and "School".

+### 10-converter.js:
+In this script the function 'converter' is exported.
+This function takes a base argument and returns another function convertToBase, which recursively converts a number from base 10 to the specified base.
+It does so by repeatedly dividing the number by the base and concatenating the remainders.

+### 10-main.js:

+In this script the converter function from 10-converter.js is imported.
+It's then used to create a converter function myConverter for a specific base (initially 10).
+This converter function is invoked multiple times with different numbers, and the converted results are logged to the console.
+After that, the base of the converter is changed to 16, and again the converter is used to convert numbers to hexadecimal format

 ## Setup
 To get started with the project, ensure you have Node.js installed on your system. [ Visit this site for details about which version may be appropriate for you ](https://github.com/nodejs/Release)